1993 World Trade Center bombing: Planning and organization

-Ramzi Yousef spent time at an al-Qaeda training camp in Afghanistan, before beginning in 1991 to plan a bombing attack within the United States.
-Yousef's uncle Khalid Shaikh Mohammed, who later was considered the principal architect of the September 11 attacks, gave him advice and tips over the phone, and funded his co-conspirator Mohammed Salameh with a US$660 wire transfer.

 Yousef arrived illegally in the United States on September 1, 1992, traveling with Ahmed Ajaj from Pakistan, though both sat apart on the flight and acted as though they were traveling separately.
-Ajaj tried to enter with a forged Swedish passport, though it had been altered and thus raised suspicions among INS officials at John F. Kennedy International Airport.
+Ajaj tried to enter using a forged Swedish passport, though it had been altered and thus raised suspicions among Immigration and Naturalization Service (INS) officials at John F. Kennedy International Airport.
 When officials put Ajaj through secondary inspection, they discovered bomb-making instructions and other materials in his luggage, and arrested him.
 The name Abu Barra, an alias of Mohammed Jamal Khalifa, appeared in the manuals.
-Yousef tried to enter with a false Iraqi passport, claiming political asylum.
-Yousef was allowed into the United States, and was given a hearing date.
+Yousef entered on a false Iraqi passport claiming political asylum, and was given a hearing date.

 Yousef set up residence in Jersey City, New Jersey, traveled around New York and New Jersey and called Sheikh Omar Abdel-Rahman, a controversial blind Muslim cleric, via cell phone.
 After being introduced to his co-conspirators by Abdel Rahman at the latter's Al-Farooq Mosque in Brooklyn, Yousef began assembling the 1500 lb urea nitrate–hydrogen gas enhanced device for delivery to the WTC.
-He ordered chemicals from his hospital room when had been injured in a car crash – one of three accidents caused by Salameh in late 1992 and early in 1993.
+He ordered chemicals from his hospital room when he had been injured in a car crash – one of three accidents caused by Salameh in late 1992 and early in 1993.